Become a Frogwatcher

 Amphibian species are disappearing at an alarming rate across the globe due to a number of factors such as habitat loss, pollution, and disease.
 This has led to what many conservationists call a “global amphibian crisis,” with one-third to one-half of all amphibian species facing possible extinction.

 While there does not appear to be any immediate threats to the species found locally in New England, the data collected through the FrogWatch program will help conservationists monitor these populations and to react to any decline rapidly.

-Citizen scientist or community scientist are community volunteers from the general public who support scientific work.
+Community scientist are community volunteers from the general public who support scientific work.
 It is often done in collaboration with or under the direction of professional scientists and scientific institutions.
 Data collected by community scientists help professional scientists answer research questions about wild plant and animal populations, as well as features of the environment such as water clarity or temperature.